chavezheras/quartz/content/public_notes/The Digital Pastoral.md

 ---
 ---

-I created the image below using #stablediffusion for my very short presentation at [[public notes/Transmediale 2023 | Transmediale 2023]].
+I created the image below using #stablediffusion for my very short presentation at [[Transmediale 2023 | Transmediale 2023]].

 ![[assets/minor_tech_DCH.jpg]]